 As at the year end the Company had a total of 24,000,000 unissued ordinary shares on which options are outstanding with a weighted average exercise price of 5.03 cents.
-The weighted average remaining contractual life of all share options outstanding at the end of the year is 1.17 years.
+The weighted average remaining contractual life of all share options outstanding at the end of the year is 0.17 years.
+These options are due to expire on 31 August 2014.